-Students are encouraged to talk with a coordinator in the Office of Disability Services to determine what accommodations may be most appropriate and effective.
-Please note that services and accommodations are only offered to students who are approved for them through the documentation process.
-For more information on this process, please go to the "Requesting Accommodations" page.
+Students are encouraged to talk with a Coordinator in the Office of Disability Services to determine what accommodations may be most appropriate and effective.
+Please note that services and accommodations are only offered to students who are approved through the application process.
+For more information on this process, please go to the "Registering for Services" page.

 When should I submit my documentation?

-At my last school, I received different or more accommodations than Rutgers is willing to grant me.
-Why is there such a difference in services between Rutgers and my last school?
+At my high school or secondary school, I received different or more accommodations, why is there such a difference in services between college and my last school?

 Is it ever too late to request accommodations?

 There are no deadlines for when a student can begin the application process to receive accommodations.
 However, as mentioned throughout this web site, Rutgers has an approved process for Registering for Services and students must follow these procedures prior to being approved.

 What if I don't ask for accommodations or follow the procedures?
 Can I ask for accommodations after the fact?